RWTH-E3D/CityDPC/README.md

-# PyStadt
+# pyStadt

-PyStadt is a python package for working with CityGML (and soon CityJSON) files.
+pyStadt is a python package for working with CityGML (and soon CityJSON) files.

 ## Getting started